-www.cac.ucla.edu/academic-policies/grading-repeats
+caac.ucla.edu/policies/grading-repeats

-13. How and when may I drop a course?
+13. How and when can I drop a course?

 Refer to the drop deadline chart for deadlines and fees.

 If you are on financial aid and plan to drop a course, you should also speak with the Financial Aid Office to learn more about how dropping courses impacts your financial aid.